brianlmerritt/scaffold_me/recipes/svelte_runes_spa.md

 - Update any necessary configuration files for SPA mode

 ### 6. Create Simple Clean Working Application
+- Remember we have DaisyUI + themes installed - use them
-- Build a simple `+layout.svelte` SPA page using runes
+- Build a standard `+layout.svelte` SPA page using runes
-- Create a functional `+page.svelte` with real Svelte 5 runes examples ($state, $derived, $effect) welcoming the user with the message "This project template was created using scaffold_me"
+- Create a beautiful `+page.svelte` with real Svelte 5 runes and DaisyUI welcoming the user with the heading "My Svelte SPA project".
+Put a DaisyUI theme changer in the top right corner.
+In the hero section write "This project template was created using scaffold_me" in a nice large colourful font.
+Create two columns below the hero section.
+In the left list the major components of the project.
+On the right column, create functional Svelte 5 runes examples ($state, $derived, $effect)
 - Ensure the app demonstrates proper runes patterns and TypeScript integration
 - Verify the application runs without errors after `npm run dev`